QuantiModo/quantimodo-sdk-android/README.md

 ### Step 4.
 Enable your user to connect to the QM API

-To use SDK you need to obtain [OAuth2 token](https://app.quantimo.do/api/docs/#oauth2-authentication).
+To use SDK, you need to obtain an [OAuth2 token](https://app.quantimo.do/api/docs/#oauth2-authentication).
-After that you can get instance of QuantimodoApiV2.
+After that you can get an instance of QuantimodoApiV2.

 ```
 String token = "oauth_token";